-If the department indicates disapproval, a course of action may action be taken.
+If the adviser or Research Specialization chair indicates disapproval, a course of action will be provided.
 Courses of action may include revision and resubmission of the completed plan or components, additional coursework, or additional supporting evidence.
 Students can expect that it will take no more than 30 days to evaluate a completed plan.